 At the end of each chapter, we present some exercises.
-Some exercises are denoted by a () indicating that the exercise is technically more challenging.
-Some other exercises are denoted by as () indicating that to the best of our knowledge this is not a known result.
-We have also provided some history and the most relevant citations for results presented in the chapter and some relevant related work that is not mentioned in the chapter.
+Some exercises are denoted by a (\) indicating that the exercise is technically more challenging.
+Some other exercises are denoted by as (\\) indicating that to the best of our knowledge this is not a known result.
+With the exception of Chapter 1, we will not mention specific references in the main sections of the chapters.
+Rather, ee have provided some history and the most relevant citations for results presented in the chapter and often also some relevant related work that is not mentioned in the chapter.
+Our convention will be to refer to all authors for papers having at most three authors; for paper having more than three authors we will use "author, et al".

-We thank
+We thank ....